A John Craddock Hands-on Masterclass:

 - Installing, configuring and troubleshooting an OpenID Connect / OAuth 2.0 app

-Day 3 is all about consolidating your knowledge on OpenID Connect and OAuth 2.0.
+Day three and four is all about consolidating your knowledge on OpenID Connect and OAuth 2.0.
 Microsoft are introducing new behaviours for the protocol with the Azure AD V2 endpoints and you will learn about the changes.
 You will learn all the details of publishing both V1 and V2 apps.
 At the end of the day we will shift gear and you will learn how to support applications using forms authentication into your Azure AD SSO environment.

 - Remotely tracing back-channel traffic